Our Practice

 BSc (Hons), D.Clin.Psychol., C.Psychol

-Chloe is a Chartered Clinical Psychologist with 14 years’ experience working within the NHS, specifically focused on working with children and young people, their family and carers.
+Wiltshire Psychology - Dr Chloe Brooks Chloe has over 17 years experience working within the NHS, specifically focused on working with children and young people, their family and carers.
+She heads a large team, and works with us part-time.

 Chloe is able to work with children experiencing a range of difficulties and life challenges.
 She is able to support and provide information for children and their families who are facing issues related to trauma, depression, and anxiety.